iHasnainBhutta/nodejs-crud-postgresql/README.md

-# Nodejs CRUD using PostgresQL
+# Nodejs CRUD using PostgreSQL
 Nodejs CRUD API which is very neat and clean easy to understand architechture of app with PostgresQL database.

 # Prerequisites